Creative Chats | Kathryn Davey –

 We have had some wonderful creative businesses enrol on our online course and come along to our Pinterest Workshops.
 We have so enjoyed connecting with them online and in person and thought it would be great to share our creative chats with you here on our blog!

-Our 6th Creative Chat is with sustainable designer, Kathryn Davey handcrafting naturally dyed homeware & accessories:
+Our 6th Creative Chat is with sustainable designer and natural dyer Kathryn Davey, handcrafting naturally dyed homewares & accessories:

 Do you have a favourite creation, one that you’re most proud of?

 Can I say my daughters : ) I just finished making a Irish Linen Indigo dyed Jacket for a friend, I really enjoyed the process of cutting & sewing the jacket, then bringing it to life with the Indigo.
 It felt very special to make a gift like this for a dear friend and I was quite happy with how it turned out.